pm67nz/hpc_training/_lessons/002-accessing_resources.md

 You will need a terminal program to log into Kupe:

 - Windows: MobaXterm, Windows 10 bash, Putty
-- MacOS X: Terminal app
+- MacOS X: Terminal app, iTerm2
 - Linux: Terminal app

 1. In order to log in to Kupe (HPC3), open the terminal program on your local machine and connect using `ssh`.